 For the vast majority of TEFL courses, you won’t need to have your bachelor’s degree to take the course.
 However, some countries and employers will not hire you without a degree.

+What qualifications do I need for TEFL?
 TEFL course admission requirements

-Entry requirements for online TEFL courses
+Entry TEFL requirements for online TEFL courses

 What you DON’T need: